dhduong710/FOG-RAG/README.md

 select a compact graph context for end-to-end generation.

 The code supports a main PrimeKG indication task and transfer experiments on PharmKG, Hetionet, DRKG, and repoDB.
-This README is written as a public artifact
-guide: it explains how to obtain raw data, rebuild intermediate artifacts, and run candidate-stage and E2E evaluation.
+This README explains how to obtain raw data, rebuild intermediate artifacts, and run candidate-stage and E2E evaluation.

 ## Method Overview